 6) build on teamwork competencies, the ability to brainstorm, debate and integrate perspectives through group work and collaboration;

-7) structuring and planning a research project;
+7) structure and plan a research project;

 8) build on skills to write, present and defend research findings in a professional and structured way.